-At March 31, 2017, the Company's capital resources consisted of cash and cash equivalents of \$48.0 million.
-The Company expects to continue to incur significant expenditures to support commercial manufacturing and sales and marketing of Afrezza and the development of their product candidates.
-The facility agreement (the "Facility Agreement") with Deerfield Private Design Fund II, L.P. ("Deerfield Private Design Fund") and Deerfield Private Design International II, L.P. (collectively, "Deerfield") that resulted in the issuance of 9.75% Senior Convertible Notes due 2019 ("2019 notes") and the First Amendment to Facility Agreement and Registration Rights Agreement (the "First Amendment") that resulted in the issuance of an additional tranche of 8.75% Senior Convertible Notes due 2019 ("Tranche B notes") (see Note 6 - Borrowings) requires the Company to maintain at least \$25.0 million in cash and cash equivalents or available borrowings under the loan arrangement, dated as of October 2, 2007, between the Company and The Mann Group LLC (as amended, restated, or otherwise modified as of the date hereof, "The Mann Group Loan Arrangement"), as of the last day of each fiscal quarter.
+At September 30, 2017, the Company's capital resources consisted of cash and cash equivalents of \$20.1 million.
+The Company expects to continue to incur significant expenditures to support commercial manufacturing, sales and marketing of Afrezza and the development of product candidates in the Company's pipeline.
+The facility agreement (the "Facility Agreement") with Deerfield Private Design Fund II, L.P. ("Deerfield Private Design Fund") and Deerfield Private Design International II, L.P. (collectively, "Deerfield") that resulted in the issuance of 9.75% Senior Convertible Notes due 2019 ("2019 notes") and the First Amendment to Facility Agreement and Registration Rights Agreement (the "First Amendment") that resulted in the issuance of an additional tranche of 8.75% Senior Convertible Notes due 2019 ("Tranche B notes") (see Note 6 - Borrowings) requires the Company to maintain at least \$25.0 million in cash and cash equivalents or available borrowings under the loan arrangement, dated as of October 2, 2007, between the Company and The Mann Group LLC ("The Mann Group") (as amended, restated, or otherwise modified as of the date hereof, "The Mann Group Loan Arrangement"), as of the last day of each fiscal quarter.
+On June 29, 2017, the Company entered into an Exchange and Third Amendment to the Facility Agreement (the "Third Amendment") with Deerfield which, among other things, amended such financial covenant to provide that, if certain conditions are met, then the obligation to maintain at least \$25.0 million in cash as of the end of each quarter will be reduced to \$10.0 million as of August 31, 2017, September 30, 2017, October 31, 2017 and December 31, 2017 (see Note 6 - Borrowings).
+The Company had no available borrowings under The Mann Group Loan Arrangement as of September 30, 2017.